EOSC-synergy/ssh-oidc/README.md

 [ssh-oidc documentation](https://ssh-oidc-doc.data.kit.edu).

+# Client Installation

 On the client you will need two basic tools:

-- oidc-agent: To obtain oidc AccessTokens
+- `oidc-agent`: To obtain oidc AccessTokens
-- motley-cue command-line tool (`mccli`) for
-    - getting AccessTokens
-    - communicating with the remote motley-cue
-    - Calling SSH with an AccessToken
+- `oinit`: The interface to the online CA

+Both tools are available for a number of linux distributions via our (repository server)[https://repo.data.kit.edu].
+There is also a Mac Version available.

-## oidc-agent
+## `oidc-agent` configuration
 Please follow installation instructions at [https://indigo-dc.gitbook.io/oidc-agent/intro](https://indigo-dc.gitbook.io/oidc-agent/intro)